Andrew Sullivan

 Andrew Michael Sullivan (born 10 August 1963) is a British-American conservative political commentator.
 Sullivan is a former editor of The New Republic, and the author or editor of six books.
 He started a political blog, The Daily Dish, in 2000, and eventually moved his blog to platforms, including Time, The Atlantic, The Daily Beast, and finally an independent subscription-based format.
 He retired from blogging in 2015.
 From 2016 to 2020, Sullivan was a writer-at-large at New York.
 He launched his newsletter The Weekly Dish in July 2020.

-Sullivan has said that his conservatism is rooted in his Catholic background and in the ideas of the British political philosopher Michael Oakeshott.
-In 2003, he wrote that he could no longer support the American conservative movement, as he was disaffected with the Republican Party's continued rightward shift toward social conservatism during the George W. Bush era.

 Born and raised in Britain, Sullivan has lived in the U.S. since 1984.
 He is openly gay and a practising Catholic.
+Sullivan said that his conservatism is rooted in his Catholic background and in the ideas of the British political philosopher Michael Oakeshott.
+He originally supported neoconservative policies such as the war on terror that began in 2001.
+In 2003, he wrote that he could no longer support the American conservative movement, as he was disaffected with the Republican Party's continued rightward shift toward social conservatism during the George W. Bush era, and by 2012 he had additionally begun to argue that “the catastrophe of the Bush–Cheney years ... all but exploded the logic of neoconservatism and its domestic partner-in-crime, supply-side economics.”
+In 2023, he described himself as a liberal conservative.

 Early life and education

 Sullivan was born in South Godstone, Surrey, England, into a Catholic family of Irish descent, and was brought up in the nearby town of East Grinstead, West Sussex.
 He was educated at a Catholic primary school and at Reigate Grammar School, where his classmates included Prime Minister of the United Kingdom Keir Starmer and Conservative member of the House of Lords Andrew Cooper.
 He won a scholarship in 1981 to Magdalen College, Oxford, where he was awarded a first-class Bachelor of Arts degree in modern history and modern languages.
-He founded the Pooh Stick Society at Oxford taking the office of Piglet, and in his second year was elected president of the Oxford Union for Trinity term 1983.
+He founded the Pooh Stick Society at Oxford, taking the office of Piglet, and in his second year was elected president of the Oxford Union for Trinity term 1983.

-After writing briefly for a newspaper, Sullivan won a scholarship in 1984 to Harvard University, where he earned a Master in Public Administration in 1986 from the John F. Kennedy School of Government and a Ph.D. in government in 1990.
+After writing briefly for a newspaper, Sullivan won a scholarship in 1984 to Harvard University, where he earned a Master in Public Administration in 1986 from the John F. Kennedy School of Government, and then a Ph.D. in government in 1990.
 His dissertation was titled Intimations Pursued: The Voice of Practice in the Conversation of Michael Oakeshott.